readytowork-org/go-gin-skeleton/README.md

 ### Development

 - Copy `.env.example` to `.env` and update according to requirement.
-- Create `serviceAccountKey.json` file for firebase admin sdk.
+- Create `serviceAccountKey.json` file for firebase admin sdk and copy serviceAccountKey.json.example file content for basic setup.
 - To run `docker-compose up` (with default configuration will run at `5000` and adminer runs at `5001`)

 #### Run Boilerplate CLI 🖥